The Parasol Cocktail Recipe

 Tasting Notes

-“I’m a fan of just about any sparkling wine cocktail, and The Parasol is pretty high on the list of ones I’ve enjoyed because it’s unique.
-Like Alex pointed out, most bubbly cocktails really just taste like whichever brand of wine you’re using, but this cocktail had a sweet-tartness that I haven’t had in a sparkling drink before.
-The honey is absolutely delectable, the taste is rich, and the sparkling wine isn’t overpowering, in my opinion, especially if you choose to use an extra dry like we did.
+Kendall’s Take: “I’m a fan of just about any sparkling wine cocktail, and The Parasol is pretty high on the list of ones I’ve enjoyed because it’s quite unique.
+Most bubbly cocktails really just taste like whichever brand of wine you’re using, but this one had a sweet-tartness that I haven’t had in a sparkling drink before.
+The honey is absolutely delectable, the taste is rich, and the sparkling wine isn’t overpowering, in my opinion, especially if you choose to use an extra dry like I did.
 Overall, this is great drink for spring, and I’d make it again!”

 Recipe